-The schedule of fees contained on the Bursar’s Office website is expected to prevail during any given academic year, but the Board of Trustees and the Board of Governors for Higher Education reserve the right, at any time, to authorize changes in fees and to establish new fees applicable to all currently enrolled students.
+The schedule of fees contained on the Bursar’s Office website is comprehensive and expected to prevail during any given academic year, but the Board of Trustees and the Board of Governors for Higher Education reserve the right, at any time, to authorize changes in fees and to establish new fees applicable to all currently enrolled students.
+Revisions in the State budget may force fee changes.

 Fee bills, covering the semester’s charges, are computed by and are payable to the Bursar’s Office no later than the Friday before the start of the semester.